 Reading on a display with backlight can be very tiring on the eyes.
 Many eReaders, including my eReader for low vision, are available with a paper-like display that feels just as natural as reading from the page of a book.
 Another bonus is that the displays are often off-white, meaning that there is no additional glare from the sharp contrast of the page.

 It’s easy to throw an eReader in a backpack or purse and take it anywhere.
 They’re also lightweight and can be held for long periods of time, even with one hand.
 A lot of tablets start to feel heavy after a few minutes or need a stand of some sort, but not eReaders. eReaders are also much lighter than large print books.

 Easier to integrate in the classroom

 When I first started using my Nook in middle school, no one really noticed it.
-I attended a school that didn’t embrace technology, and while I did have some teachers complain about me using an eReader at first, once I explained how I could read anything I wanted and they didn’t have to worry about if a book was available in large print or not, they seemed much more accepting of the technology.
+I attended a school that didn’t embrace technology, and some teachers complained about me using an eReader at first.
+Once I explained how I could read anything I wanted and they didn’t have to worry about if a book was available in large print or not, they seemed much more accepting of the technology.

 Almost every book is available digitally

 Large print books can be difficult to find.
-Often times, the large print sections at libraries and bookstores will consist of romance novels and board books, neither which are age appropriate.
-Large print books are available online, but can take days to arrive, and not every book is available in large print either.
-With eReaders, almost every book in print is available in a digital format that can be enlarged.
+Often times, the large print sections at libraries and bookstores consists of romance novels and board books, neither which are age appropriate.
+Large print books are available online, but can take days to arrive.
+Not every book is available in large print either.
+With an eReader for low vision, almost every book in print is available in a digital format that can be enlarged.